-Line 7 - Enter the amount determined on line 47 of Schedule D Corporation - Gains and Losses from Sale or Exchange of Property and Computation of Tax at Preferential Rates.
+Line 7 - Enter the amount determined on line 9 of Schedule D1 Corporation - Tax on Income Subject to Preferential Rates.

 If during the taxable year the corporation's net long-term capital gains exceeded the net short-term capital losses, the corporation may elect to pay the alternative tax.